mvishu405/ng-admin-demo-1/README.md

 /\*\* You need to think about lazy loading feature state

+and we can create store folder in every feature folder and generate feature reducer and add it to the app/reducers.index.ts

 To Generate the Initial Store Use the below command ng generate store State --root --module app.module.ts --dry-run